wodby/docs/stacks/containers/logs.md

 # Containers logs

-To get containers logs copy and execute `Show logs command` (can be found on `[Instance] > Stack > [CONTAINER]` page) from a host server.

-Containers' logs stored on disk but **not persistent**, docker deletes container's logs after its restart.
+Most of the applications provided by Wodby stream their logs to a container output.
+These logs stored on disk but they are **not persistent**, docker deletes container's logs after its restart.
 Read [docker logs](https://docs.docker.com/engine/reference/commandline/logs/) to learn more.

-Please note that some applications do not write all logs to output, e.g. Jira/Confluence/Cachet write some of their logs on a disk, in this case you would need to [access the container](access.md).
+However some applications do not write all logs to output, e.g. Jira/Confluence/Cachet write some of their logs on a disk.

+To get containers' output logs copy `Show logs command` from `[Instance] > Stack > [CONTAINER]` page and execute it from a host server.